dmlr7/blender-wiggle-2/README.md

 ### Refreshed Interface
 - Manage everything from a single panel in the 3D animation view for a streamlined, fullscreen workflow.

+### (Work in Progress) Bone Pairs
+This feature pairs bones and together with full collision detection generates an invisible plane between them, is then used for collissions.

+Please note that this implementation is still experimental and might not work perfectly since it's a bit challenging to test and refine.
+You can explore the current code on the [Bone Pairs branch](https://github.com/Labhatorian/blender-wiggle-2/tree/bonepairs).

 ## Usage